MarioWork/react-fake-social-media/README.md

 # React Fake Social Media
 This project consists of a representation of a Fake Social Media using React.js to consume an API.
-Allows the user to like, comment and check comments on posts, scroll threw a seemless loading list of posts and check the profile of the users.
+Allows the user to like, comment and check comments on posts, scroll threw a seamless loading list of posts and check the profile of the users.

 ## Technologies
 + Javascript